-The Electronic Records Management certificate is designed to provide students with basic knowledge and skills to manage electronic files.
-Students will learn how to create and maintain records manually and electronically.
-They will also learn data entry and general office skills to add value to their qualifications for work in various settings.
+The Electronic Records Management certificate is designed to provide students with basic knowledge and skills to manage electronic content.
+Students will learn how to maintain records manually and electronically.
+They will also learn general office skills to add value to their qualifications for work in various settings.

+REQUIRED COURS CREDIT HOURS

+OMT 102 Keyboarding and Document Formatting 2

-OMT 125 Records Management
+OMT 125 Records Management 3

-OMT 126 Keyboarding Skill Building 2

-OMT 127 Electronic Recordkeeping
+OMT 127 Electronic Recordkeeping 3

-OMT 140 Office Orientation
+OMT 140 Office Orientation 3

 Overall Total 11